DJ, site designer/editor, gear head

 Who are your preferred DJ gear Manufacturers?

-Rane (RIP) mixers, Technics turntables, Pioneer controllers, Mackie multiline mixers, and QSC loudspeakers.
+Rane mixers, Technics turntables, Numark controllers, Mackie multiline mixers, Shure microphones, and QSC loudspeakers.

 What are your favorite record labels?